cds-snc/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 > **The deployment automation will update the existing resources instead of creating new.**

 1. Create directory `./config/logging`.
-2. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (e.g. `CanadaESLZ-main` to create path `./config/logging/CanadaESLZ-main/`).
+2. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (e.g. `CanadaPubSecALZ-main` to create path `./config/logging/CanadaPubSecALZ-main/`).
-3. Create JSON parameters file with name `logging.parameters.json` (any name can be used) in directory created on step 2 (i.e. `./config/logging/CanadaESLZ-main/logging.parameters.json`).
+3. Create JSON parameters file with name `logging.parameters.json` (any name can be used) in directory created on step 2 (i.e. `./config/logging/CanadaPubSecALZ-main/logging.parameters.json`).
 4. Define deployment parameters based on example below.

     * Set valid contact information for the Azure Service Health Alerts: email and phone number.